-April 2006 ended a relatively calm period on the mountain giving way to earthquakes, eruptions and deadly pyroclastic flows.
-By early May, lava was constantly flowing from vents near the summit causing the mandatory evacuation of 17,000 locals from the towns perched high on the mountainside.
+April 2006 ended a relatively calm period on the mountain giving way to earthquakes, eruptions, and deadly pyroclastic flows.
+By early May, lava was continually flowing from vents near the summit causing the mandatory evacuation of 17,000 locals from the towns perched high on the mountainside.
 Eruptions subsided by mid-May claiming the lives of many locals, many of which began the task of rebuilding against the advice of local government officials.

 Late October 2010 forced locals to (again) deal with the unrest of Merapi.
 The Indonesian government raised the alert level, warning villagers that an eruption was imminent.
-October 25th began a series of eruptions that lasted into mid-November.
+October 25th, 2010 began a series of eruptions that lasted into mid-November.
 Lava flows, scolding pyroclastic clouds and lahars were the prominent events with this series of events.

 Notably, the Borobudur Temple was significantly covered in ash and temporarily closed until it could be cleaned/repaired.